Yuli Edelstein: Statements

 In December 2014, in an interview with The Jerusalem Post, Edelstein warned world leaders against creating a Palestinian state that he thought would go to war with Israel.

 In the same interview, Edelstein stated that he believes in Israeli-Palestinian coexistence.
 In 2014, he was one of several members of Knesset (MKs) who submitted complaints against Arab-Israeli MK Haneen Zoabi for supporting Hamas, which led to her six-month suspension.
 "I have been in the Knesset for almost 19 years," Edelstein said.
 "I remember Arab MKs joining me at the March of the Living and proposing social-oriented legislation with me.
 That is definitely not Zoabi.
 I believe in coexistence and fighting against those who harm it and I think that Zoabi's words and actions hurt coexistence.
 People hear her and think all Arabs must hate us and want to kill us.
 That is unhealthy, and we have to put an end to it."

 Edelstein criticized 2020 US presidential candidate Bernie Sanders for saying that US military aid to Israel should instead be diverted toward assistance to Palestinians in the Hamas-run Gaza Strip.
 Edelstein said that Sanders should "stop talking nonsense," reported Allison Kaplan Sommer for Haaretz.

-In July 2014, Israeli military police visited the Sde Teiman detention camp to detain nine Israeli soldiers suspected of abusing a Palestinian prisoner.
-Edelman condemned the situation, telling Haaretz, "It is unacceptable for masked military police to raid an IDF base… Our soldiers are not criminals, and this despicable pursuit of our fighters cannot be tolerated."
+In July 2024, Israeli military police visited the Sde Teiman detention camp to detain nine Israeli soldiers suspected of abusing a Palestinian prisoner.
+Edelstein condemned the situation, telling Haaretz, "It is unacceptable for masked military police to raid an IDF base… Our soldiers are not criminals, and this despicable pursuit of our fighters cannot be tolerated."